lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--production circle-svg__circle--stroke-length circle-svg__circle--dash-offset-animated" cx="50" cy="50" r="45"/>
 </svg>

-To get a better sense of how the two animations work together, hover over the circle to see the bounding square of the `<svg>` element as it rotates.
+To get a better sense of the two animations working together, hover over the circle to see the bounding square of the `<svg>` element as it rotates.

-Regrettably, there is no magic formula here and I arrived at the above values after considerable experimentation.
+Regrettably, there is no magic formula here and I arrived at the values shown above after considerable experimentation.

-## The entire code
+## The final code

 Our `HTML` looks much the same as when we started: